 - The original grade will remain on the student's transcript and some graduate/professional school admission processes will re-calculate the student's GPA to include the original grade

 - The original grade will not be removed from the student's GPA until after the final drop deadline for the term has passed (after the 10th Friday for full-term courses)

-To use Grade Forgiveness students should enroll in the course they intend to repeat and submit the online Grade Forgiveness Petition Form by the 10th Friday of that course.
+To use Grade Forgiveness students must 1) Enroll in the course they intend to repeat, and 2) Submit the online Grade Forgiveness Petition Form by the 10th Friday of that course.